KEYPAD INTERFACING 8051 MICROCONTROLLER with code

-The status of each key/switch is determined by Scanning the rows or columns.
-The column pins (Col 1–Col4) are connected to the microcontroller as the inputs pinsand the rows pins (Row 1–Row 4) are connected to the output pins of the microcontroller.
-Normally, all the column pins are pulled high by internal or external pull up resistors.
-Now we can read the status of each switch through scanning.
+The microcontroller can determine the status of each key or switch by scanning the rows or columns.
+The column pins (Col1–Col4) connect as the input pins, and the row pins (Row 1–Row 4) connect as the output pins of the microcontroller.
+Normally, we can pull all the column pins high by using internal or external pull-up resistors.
+Now we can read the status of each switch by scanning.

 Scanning is done in a different way.
-Columns pins are used as input pins, and rows pins are used as output.
-If a low logic is given to all the Rows and high logic is given to each Column.
+Column pins are used as input pins and row pins are used as output.
+If the microcontroller gives low logic to all the rows and high logic to each column, the 8051 microcontrollers can efficiently detect key presses by sequentially activating each column and checking the corresponding rows for any low logic.

-• When a switch/key is pressed, the corresponding row and column will get short.
+• When a switch or key is pressed, the corresponding row and column will get short.

-• Output of the corresponding column goes to go low.
+• The output of the corresponding column goes low.

-• Since we have made all the rows zero so this gives the column number of the pressed key.
+• Since we have made all the rows zero, this gives the column number of the pressed key.

-• After the detection of column number, the controller set’s all the rows to high.
+• After detecting the column number, the controller sets all the rows to high.

 • The row due to which the column gets zero is the row number of the pressed key.

-For the interfacing of keypad with the microcontroller, it is good to connect LCD also, so that we can observe specific changes if the keypad is pressed.
-Keypad 4×3 (having 4 rows and 3 columns) is connected to Port 3 of 8051 microcontroller to scan input.
-LCD is connected to Port 2 of the microcontroller for displaying output.
-Port1 pin1and pin2 of microcontroller is connected to RS and EN pins of LCD respectively.
-LED is connected to port 1 pin 3.
+For the interfacing of the keypad with the microcontroller, it is good to connect the LCD as well; this way, we can observe specific changes when we press the key on the keypad.
+We will connect the Keypad 4×3 (which has 4 rows and 3 columns) to Port 3 of the 8051 microcontroller to scan the input.
+The LCD will connect to Port 2 of the microcontroller for displaying output.
+Lastly, we will connect pins 1 and 2 of the microcontroller’s Port 1 to the RS and EN pins of the LCD, respectively.
+The LED will connect to pin 3 of port 1.

-1. Firstly circuit will be initailized by declaring ports as inputs or outputs.
-P1, P2 are used as output ports.
-P3 lower bits are used as outputs while upper bits as inputs.
+1. Firstly, we will initialize the circuits by declaring ports as inputs or outputs.
+P1, P2, and P3 are used as output ports.
+We will use P3’s lower bits as outputs and the upper bits as inputs.

-2. Then LCD is initialized by specific commands.
+2. Then we initialize the LCD using specific commands.

 col2=1;